sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/270_Working_with_Links.md

 	<Link to="/welcome">Welcome</Link>; // will do client side routing
 	```

-Note: `Link`s won't work outside `BrowserRouter`.
+Note: `Link`s, like `Route`s, don't work outside `BrowserRouter`.
 This is not usually a concern because `BrowserRouter` nests the root component.

 ### About Link
 - Visually, both `a` and `Link` behave in the same way.